JonathanBowker/privacy-framework/SUBJECT ACCESS/READ.md

 ## CAN I OBTIAN COPIES OF EMAILS?

-Yes, you may request copies of emails held by the [ORGANISATION] containing personal data relating to you.
+Yes, you may request copies of emails held by the **[ORGANISATION]** containing personal data relating to you.
 However, please note that:

 * email is not a data storage facility but a communication tool.
 Emails are often informal and contain information about other individuals with the same/similar name, or information about more than one individual.
 * we cannot conduct a central organisation-wide computerised search for all personal data relating to one person; the system is too large, data is too complex, and no computer system can identify personal data.
 * the process for identifying and providing personal data held in emails requires: individual searches of specified email accounts, a manual review of all data retrieved to identify personal data, the removal of duplicate copies, and the removal/redaction of exempt information such as third party personal data.
 Email searches often result in large volumes of complex data, containing personal data information about more than one person.
-Depending upon the volume & complexity of the data involved, a request for email data may result in an extended timescale for responding to your SAR; or increase the likelihood that the University may refuse your request as manifestly unfounded or excessive.
+Depending upon the volume & complexity of the data involved, a request for email data may result in an extended timescale for responding to your SAR; or increase the likelihood that **[ORGANISATION]** may refuse your request as manifestly unfounded or excessive.
 * unless you specifically request otherwise, we will not usually provide copies of emails containing your name in the To/From/Cc fields of an email, as we assume that you already have access to this data (having sent/received it previously from your own account).
 However, if you do wish to request duplicate copies of emails you have deleted/mislaid, please let us know.

 To enable us to identify emails containing personal data relating to you, we will ask you to provide the following information with your request: